allind/EukDetect/build_custom_db.md

 <h2>Identifying candidate genes in genomes of interest</h2>
 <h3>Run BUSCO</h3>
 Gather genomes desired for database.
-Important note is that there can only be one genome representing a species taxID in the database
+Important note is that there can only be one genome representing a species taxID in the database.
+Keep track of species names and corresponding NCBI taxonomy IDs, as this is necessary for later in the database construction process.
+Also, at the same time as you download genomes and make a note of species ID - taxonomy ID correspondence, download the NCBI taxonomy database (taxdump.tar.gz at https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
+You will want to save this version of the taxonomy database so that all compute will be done with this.

 Run busco with a version greater than 5.4.0 on each genome, using Augustus instead of metaeuk, using a command similar to the following: